Jarno458/Archipelago/worlds/satisfactory/docs/setup_en.md

 Once the Mod Manager is installed you can install mods directly in the manager or via the Satisfactory Mod Repository website.

 Inside the Mod Manager, search for and install the "Archipelago Randomizer".
-Alternatively, visit the mod page: [Archipelago Multi-World Randomizer on Ficsit.app](https://ficsit.app/mod/Archipelago).
+Alternatively, visit the mod page: [Archipelago Randomizer mod on ficsit.app](https://ficsit.app/mod/Archipelago).
 Once on the mod page, click the "Install" link in the Latest Versions card.

 The Mod Manager will install all required dependency mods for you with no additional action required.